 The Foundation’s mission is twofold, first is to provide a fun and exciting Intergalactic Mobile themed experience that creates beautiful memories that can last a lifetime for children and adults who are battling cancer, serious illnesses, have special needs and challenges.
 Second is our focus on Education with our New Interactive Astromech Robotic Teaching System (I-ARTS).
 This teaching program will be used in the STEAM programs to teach children the wonders of Robotics and prop building, through Science, Technology, Engineering, Art and Mathematics.

 It’s hard to put words together that can accurately describe my mother.
 The best I can say is that she was the most amazing person I’ve ever known.
 She was the most loving and giving mother and grandmother.
 She put everyone else before herself; in the hospital, the days before her passing, she was more concerned about her family and their struggle with losing her than facing her last day with us.
 Losing my mother to cancer was the most difficult thing that I’ve ever had to deal with in my entire life.
 Watching a loved one go through the end stages of this horrible disease is something we pray no one will have to experience.

-June 4, 2019 was the 2 year anniversary of losing our mother.
-Unfortunately we all have to experience challenges and loss in our lifetime.
+June 4, 2020, was the 3rd year anniversary of losing our mother.
+Unfortunately, we all have to experience challenges and loss in our lifetime.
 The Theresa Sandra Jacobs Foundation was created to help people who are going through their own struggles and difficult times.
-This nonprofit carries on her name and we think of her with every smile we help create.
+This nonprofit carries on her name, and we think of her with every smile we help create.